 To keep in mind: when we went, we actually went to Èze in the afternoon instead of the morning.
 However, it was PACKED!
 It was so busy it was actually hard to enjoy the medieval charm of the town.
 I recommend starting your day in Èze instead, which hopefully will mean you will beat the crowds!

-HIGHLIGHT: Explore the Jardin Exotique d’Èze
+Explore the Jardin Exotique d’Èze

-💰It cost 8 euros per adult to enter
+💰Pricing: It cost 8 euros per adult to enter

-🌅 The gardens are open every day from 9:00 am until 4:30 pm – 7:30 pm depending on the season.
+🌅 Hours: The gardens are open every day from 9:00 am until 4:30 pm / 7:30 pm depending on the season.
 Head to the official website to check the opening times for your particular visit!

 Afternoon: Villefranche-sur-Mer

-🚌 Getting to Villefranche-sur-Mer from Èze: The easiest way to get to Villefranche from Èze is by taking the #82 bus and getting off at La Corne d’Or, which is a stop just up the street from the town.
+🚌 Getting to Villefranche-sur-Mer from Èze: The easiest way to get to Villefranche from Èze is by taking the #82 bus and getting off at La Corne d’Or, a stop just up the street from the town.
 This journey will take you roughly 30 minutes!
 Alternatively, you can also walk downhill from Èze to the Èze train station.
 From there you can take a quick 6-minute train to the Villefranche-sur-Mer train station!

 Explore the Old Town